gerner/fhat/README.markdown

 ### Getting Data into Sqlite

+First, I highly recommend you run sqlite in nosync mode.
+This will improve the time it import data and do any inserts you might do (see transitive closure below).

+	PRAGMA synchronous = OFF;

+In my experience, on a laptop I can get 9 or 10 MB/sec on a laptop with sync on (synchronous = NORMAL).
+But I get 15-20 MB/sec with nosync (synchronous OFF).

 to that end here's a simple schema for sqlite3:

 	CREATE TABLE classes (code TEXT, id INTEGER, superId INTEGER, name TEXT, size INTEGER);